remotesynth/certifiedfreshevents/content/events/the-jam-2022.md

 ## Schedule {#schedule}

 TheJam.dev will feature 2 full days of sessions in a single track format.
-We're still working to finalize our schedule.
-Check back soon for more updates.
+Please note that all schedule times listed are US Eastern Time (GMT -5).

 {{< conf-schedule >}}